 The Audit Committee functions pursuant to a written charter, which may be viewed on the Company's website at www.OReillyAuto.com.
-In compliance with that charter and in connection with the December 31, 2018, financial statements, the Audit Committee
+In compliance with that charter and in connection with the December 31, 2019, financial statements, the Audit Committee

-- reviewed and discussed with management the Company's audited financial statements as of, and for the year ended, December 31, 2018; - discussed with the Company's independent auditors the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board ("PCAOB"); and - received from the independent auditors the written disclosures and the letter regarding the auditor's independence required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, and has discussed with the independent auditors their independence.
+- reviewed and discussed with management the Company's audited financial statements as of, and for the year ended, December 31, 2019; - discussed with the Company's independent auditors the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC; and - received from the independent auditors the written disclosures and the letter regarding the auditor's independence required by the applicable requirements of the PCAOB and has discussed with the independent auditors their independence.

-Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited financial statements referred to above be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
+Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited financial statements referred to above be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019.